Mi6kbuttface/ForgedInFatality/README.md

 ![Modpack](https://github.com/Mi6kbuttface/ForgedInFatality/blob/main/FiFBanner.gif)
 # [BETA] Welcome to ForgedInFatality!
 ### A Challenging yet Balanced Modpack designed to Test your Mortality.
-**This Modpack intends to satisfy the sickest of Employees, those who crave the adrenaline of horror and the challenge of Death!
-Inside lurks brand new dangers and the tools to face them.
+**This Modpack intends to satisfy the sickest of Employees, those who crave the adrenaline of horror and the challenge of Death!n/Inside lurks brand new dangers and the tools to face them.

 Intended for Squads of 2-8 who want to experience the full Wrath of the Best mods produced by a loving modding community.**